-Our objective is therefore not to play with zero tension, but rather with the minimum possible tension with which we can still achieve all our “in-tense” (yes, intensity does involve a certain tension) musical and technical goals.
-Even the word “attention” also contains the word “tens(t)ion” (the slightly different spelling is irrelevant).
-Good music-making requires great attention: not just to the music and to everything that is going on around us (the other musicians), but also to what is going on inside us.
-This need for great attention to so many things at the same time can easily create excessive, harmful tension levels, especially when it is all being done in front of people whose full attention is on us.
-Being a musician is often like being a tightrope walker.
+Our objective is therefore not to play our instrument with zero tension, but rather with the minimum possible tension with which we can still achieve all our “in-tense” (yes, intensity does involve a certain tension) musical and technical goals.
+Even the word “attention” also contains the word “tension” (the slightly different spelling is irrelevant).
+Good music-making requires great attention: not just to our musical line and to everything that the other musicians (including conductors) might be doing, but also to what is going on inside us.
+This need for great attention to so many things at the same time can easily create excessive, harmful tension levels, especially when we are doing this complex activity in front of people whose full attention is on us.
+Being a musician is often like being a tightrope walker, from both the rope’s and the walker’s points of view.
 Finding just the right tension level for the rope is not easy: too tight and it might break, too loose and it doesn’t give enough support.
+For the tightrope walker, both too much and too little tension (both psychological and muscular) will increase the chances of falling.
 Learning to play intensely and attentively, but with just the minimal tension necessary to achieve this, is perhaps the ultimate step in any musician’s evolution.

 Learning a new skill almost always involves tension and discomfort at first (remember how it was, learning how to ride a bicycle, swim, or drive a car).
 This only becomes a problem if the tension continues indefinitely, and if we get so used to ignoring these sensations of strain that we no longer notice them.
 With bicycles, cars, and swimming, the tension level falls off rapidly once we have acquired (and sufficiently reinforced) the basic skills, as we don’t need to take those skills any further.
 Once we know how to ride, swim and drive etc then we can just relax and enjoy doing it.